mylifeecho/mylifeecho.github.io/_posts/2015-05-31-elasticsearch-plugin-scala.md

 ## Building elasticsearch plugin with Gradle

 Elasticsearch plugin is zip file which contains jar file with main plugin class and all dependencies in it.
 There is another option just `_site` folder with website content (see [bigdesk pluging repository][bigdesk] as example), but we will write real scala plugin which will integrate into elasticsearch and extend its functionality.
-Basic build process is the following: compile plugin code, run tests and archive with all necessary depepndencies.
+Basic build process is the following: compile plugin code, run tests and archive with all necessary dependencies.
 Resulting archive is a valid plugin distribution.

 Create Gradle project in IntelliJ or just create `build.gradle` file.
 Gradle build script with annotations: